GSA/digitalgov.gov/content/events/2021/07/2021-07-02-digital-meets-culture-getting-your-culture-in-line-with-your-digital-strategy.md

 **Marisa Levine** — Presidential Innovation Fellows (PIF)

 Marisa Levine serves as the director of events and community partnerships for Presidential Innovation Fellows within the Technology Transformation Services (TTS).
-Previously at Code for America and other non-profits with a brief stint in startups, her background is in events, fundraising, culture, and communications.
+Previously in civic tech, startups, and non-profits, her background is in events, fundraising, culture, and communications.
 Her passion lies in connecting people and causes.

 **Patricia Beirne**  — The Lab at Office of Personnel Management (OPM)